 What can Graphus do for you?

-- Block 99.9% of sophisticated phishing messages before they reach an employee inbox.
+- Block sophisticated phishing messages before users see them.

 - Put 3 layers of protection between employees and dangerous email messages.

 - Save tech time and money by requiring minimal supervision with no need for threat intelligence uploads or fussy configurations.

 - Get to work in minutes, seamlessly deploying to Microsoft 365 and Google Workspace via API without big downloads or lengthy installs.